 - Choose a flued gas heater - unflued gas heaters emit water vapour and toxic gases directly into your home.
 This can make your house damp and harm your health.

-- Choose an ENERGY STAR® qualified gas space heater or fireplace for super energy efficiency.
-The efficiency of gas heaters varies widely because there are no minimum energy performance requirements for gas heaters in New Zealand.
-So look for the ENERGY STAR® mark to ensure you buy an efficient model.
+- The efficiency of gas heaters varies widely because there are no minimum energy performance requirements for gas heaters in New Zealand.
+So look for the Australian Gas Association gas energy rating label to ensure you buy an efficient model - the more stars, the more energy efficient.

 - Work out what size you need - ask your heating supplier to advise you on the right size heater for your needs.